wendelit/esphome-ecodan-remote-thermostat/README.md

 # ESPHome Ecodan Remote Thermostat
 Mimics a remote thermostat over CNRF.
 You can use any thermostat/temp sensor as a remote thermostat.
 This projects supports up to 8 remote thermostats.
-No need to buy the PARxx units.
+Use any temperature sensor or thermostat as data source for the Ecodan heatpump.
 The required hardware is the same as used by https://github.com/gekkekoe/esphome-ecodan-hp

 # available languages
 English (default), Dutch, Italian, French, Spanish.
 Select the language in `ecodan-remote-thermostat-esphome.yaml` file.